rKmasterworks/HeliosBot/README.md

 ## Notes
 - Make sure your bot token is kept secret and never shared publicly.
 - The bot uses slash commands; invite it with the `applications.commands` scope.
-- You must provide a `data/words.json` file for the password command to work.
+- You must provide a `data/words.json` file for the password commands to work.